Aladdin at the Harlow Playhouse

 Terry Burns plays the emperor of China.
 He is Princess Jasmine’s father.
 He plays a very protective role and doesn’t want his daughter to marry anyone other than a prince.
 Terry came across very well.

 At this point, we will praise the musical numbers.
 As we have already mentioned, the performance of The Greatest Showman was a real “show-stopper” but so was “Hot Stuff”, “Working 9-5”, “Respect”.
 “Holding Out For A Hero”.
-All sung and performed with great gusto and all great enhanced by perfect choreography and great backdrops.
+All sung and performed with great gusto and all greatly enhanced by perfect choreography and vivid backdrops.

-Speaking of which, this reviewer will never fail to admire or be impressed by all the work done behind the scenes but especially by the hard work that goes into building the sets, designing and making the costumes.
+Speaking of which, this reviewer will never fail to admire or be impressed by all the work done behind the scenes but especially by the hard work that goes into building the sets, as well as designing and making the costumes.
 A great show often starts with a needle and thread!